1929 Palestine riots: Safed massacre, 29 August

-In Safed on 29 August, 18 Jews were killed (some sources say 20) and 80 wounded.
+In Safed on 29 August, 18-20 Jews were killed and 80 wounded.
 The attackers looted and set fire to houses and killed Jewish inhabitants.
 The main Jewish street was looted and burned.

 The members of the Commission of Inquiry visited the town on 1 November 1929.
-The Shaw report stated:
+The Shaw Report stated:

-"At about 5:15 pm, on the 29th of August, Arab mobs attacked the Jewish ghetto in Safed...in the course of which some 45 Jews were killed or wounded, several Jewish houses and shops were set on fire, and there was a repetition of the wanton destruction which had been so prominent a feature of the attack at Hebron."
+At about 5:15 pm, on the 29th of August, Arab mobs attacked the Jewish ghetto in Safed...in the course of which some 45 Jews were killed or wounded, several Jewish houses and shops were set on fire, and there was a repetition of the wanton destruction which had been so prominent a feature of the attack at Hebron.

 An eyewitness describing the pogrom that took place in Safed, perpetrated by Arabs from Safed and local villages, armed with weapons and kerosene tins.
 He observed mutilated and burned bodies of victims and the burnt body of a woman tied to a window.
 Several people were brutally killed.
 A schoolteacher, wife, and mother and a lawyer, were cut to pieces with knives and the attackers entered an orphanage and smashed children's heads and cut off their hands.
 Another victim was stabbed repeatedly and trampled to death.

 David Hacohen, a resident of Safed, described the carnage in his diary:

 A Scottish missionary working in Safed at the time stated:

 The Safed massacre marked the end of the disturbances.